 - 757 motor vehicle crashes as drivers during the second trimester of pregnancy (252 per month; 42% increase)

-- An increased risk to diverse populations, obstetrics, and car accident factors
+- An increased risk of diverse populations, obstetrics, and car accident factors

 The information presented in this study is new and the lawyers at our law office are sure that follow-up studies will be conducted to find supporting information.